The fascination of minimum length and minimum time

 Top

-Space is made of discrete constituents
+Space is made of constituents

 Because black holes have entropy, they are made of constituents behaving randomly.

 Because the entropy of black holes is finite, black holes are made of a finite number of constituents.
 The constituents can be counted.
+They are discrete.

 Because the minimum length fixes the entropy of black holes, black holes are made of constituents that are Planck-sized.